*Please note, the certificate program is open only to currently enrolled

 In special cases, students may petition to present a major paper dealing with a topic in the area of Islam and Muslim-Christian relations rather than taking a specific course.
 The paper topic must be approved by the Certificate Program Director, and the resulting paper should represent significant research and analysis (at least 20-25 pages in length).
 The paper may, under special circumstances, be a revised version of work that has been presented as a part of work for a course or project, subject to the approval of the Program Director.
 The paper must be read and approved by at least two members of the faculty of the Prince Alwaleed Center for Muslim-Christian Understanding to be named by the Program Director.

 *Please note, if you are in the College, there is no double counting of courses.
 For example, a course that counts towards your major may NOT count towards your Certificate requirements.

-To enroll in the Certificate program, please complete the Application Form; obtain a signature from the ACMCU Associate Directors, Dr. Jonathan Brown and Alexa Poletto; and drop off a hard copy at the front desk in the ACMCU office in ICC 260.
-Questions can be directed to Alexa Poletto at email@example.com.
+To enroll in the Certificate program, please complete the Application Form; obtain a signature from the ACMCU Director Dr. Jonathan Brown and Associate Director Amna Ali; and drop off a hard copy at the front desk in the ACMCU office in ICC 260.
+For questions on Certiicate program enrolment, please call the ACMCU office at 202.687.8375.